mukesh-techis/Core-Java-/02_java_foundation_2/README.md

     }
 }
 ```
+#### Expected output
 ### Inheritence
 In Java classes can be derived from classes.
 Basically if you need to create a new class and here is already a class that has some of the code you require, then it is possible to derive your new class from the already existing code.
 This concept allows you to reuse the fields and methods of the existing class without rewriting the code in a new class.
 In this case, Existing class is called super class and the derived class is called the subclass.
+The `extends` keyword is used to perform inheritance in Java
+There are few types of Inheritence concepts. let's discuss about it one by one.
+* Single Inheritence
+* Multi-level Inheritence
+* Hierarchical Inheritence
+* Hybrid Inheritence
+* Multiple Inheritence(not supported by java).
+#### Single Inheritence
+In single inheritance, a single subclass extends from a single superclass.
+#### Ex program to create an object
+#### Expected output
+#### Multi-level Inheritence
+In multilevel inheritance, a subclass extends from a superclass and then the same subclass acts as a superclass for another class.
+#### Ex program to create an object
+#### Expected output
+#### Hierarchical Inheritence
+In hierarchical inheritance, multiple subclasses extend from a single superclass.
+#### Ex program to create an object
+#### Expected output
+#### Hybrid Inheritence
+Hybrid inheritance is a combination of two or more types of inheritance.
+#### Ex program to create an object
+#### Expected output
+#### Multiple Inheritence
+#### Ex program to create an object
+#### Expected output
 ### Abstraction
 Abstraction is the process of hiding implementation details.
 In other words it is providing the specification for methods.
 Abstraction can be achieved through two methods
 1.Abstract class
 2.Interfaces
+#### Ex program to create an object
+#### Expected output
 ### Polymorphism
 Polymorphism is the ability of an object to take on many forms.
 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.
+#### Ex program to create an object
+#### Expected output
 ### Encapsulation
 The process of binding data and corresponding methods (behavior) together into a single unit is called encapsulation in Java.
+#### Ex program to create an object
+#### Expected output